Grasping for air: Heat a major issue at Olympic tennis venue - WHIZ News

 TOKYO (AP) — French Open finalist Anastasia Pavlyuchenkova grasped for an air tube during a medical timeout and grew frustrated at the lack of ice in a court-side container.

-Mona Barthel struggled with 10 double-faults in a loss to Iga Swiatek as a searing sun made it nearly impossible to see the ball once she tossed it.
+German player Mona Barthel struggled with 10 double-faults in a loss to Iga Swiatek as a blinding sun made it nearly impossible to see the ball once she tossed it.

 Heat and humidity quickly became a major issue when the Olympic tennis tournament opened Saturday.
-The temperature soared to 91 degrees F (33 degrees C) and the heat index made it feel like 100 F (38 C).
+The temperature soared to 93 degrees F (34 degrees C) and the heat index made it feel more than 100 F (38 C).

 “You’re just not feeling great,” Pavlyuchenkova said.
 “So I wasn’t enjoying it at all.”

+The top-ranked Serb is attempting to become the first man to win all four major tennis tournaments and an Olympic singles gold medal in the same year.

+“You feel constantly dehydrated,” said Djokovic, who at least played later in the day when half of the court was in the shade.
+“There’s no circulation of the air.”

-Midway through the second set, though, doubts started to creep into Pavlyuchenkova’s head as she shoved bags of ice up her skirt on a changeover.
+Midway through her second set, doubts started to creep into Pavlyuchenkova’s head as she shoved bags of ice up her skirt on a changeover.
 Then she had trouble fiddling with a tube blowing cold air next to her seat.

 Second-seeded Daniil Medvedev, who also competes for ROC at the Tokyo Games, called it “some of the worst” heat he has played in after eliminating Alexander Bublik of Kazakhstan 6-4, 7-6 (8).